lmackenzie94/react-hooks-reference/README.md

 > Used to **manage side effects** (i.e. anything that affects something outside of the function being executed)

-*In short, useEffect tells React that your component needs to do something after render.
+*In short, <code>useEffect</code> tells React that your component needs to do something after render.
 React remembers the function you passed and calls it later after performing the DOM updates.
 The function we pass is our effect.
 Some common use cases include data fetching, API requests, timers, event handlers, and subscriptions.*
 - By default, it **executes after every render cycle**, including the first render.
 - Combines **componentDidMount, componentDidUpdate, and componentWillUnmount** into a single API.
 - Passing an empty array as the second argument makes it act like componentDidMount (i.e. only runs after the first render).
-- Adding dependencies to the array will tell React to only run the useEffect on the first render and when one of the specified dependencies has changed.
+- Adding dependencies to the array will tell React to only run the <code>useEffect</code> on the first render and when one of the specified dependencies has changed.
 - Can be used multiple times within the same component.
-- React defers running useEffect until after the browser has painted, so doing extra work is less of a problem because it won’t block the browser.
+- React defers running <code>useEffect</code> until after the browser has painted, so doing extra work is less of a problem because it won’t block the browser.

 > TIP: Use multiple effects to separate concerns